 However, the writing accomodates this by bringing the actors out of character to address the audience about what should be presented and who should play what.
 Mohan’s first lady to Rawle’s President Regan is sublime.

 Indhu Rubasingham directs with style and panache, complimented by a simplistic design by Richard Kent that frames and encompasses the action without fuss.
 As a theatrical piece, it’s funny and the performances are golden, yet the relevance of the piece is severely questionable.
 It doesn’t encourage discussion, it doesn’t explore anything new, but attacks a political involvement that ended in the 80s.
 Of course, the events that occurred are still having their repercussions today, but after plays like The Audience last year, haven’t we seen similar discussions play out before?
 A surprising choice for the impending summer season for the West End, it’ll be interesting to see whether its success will continue after its smaller scale production at the Tricycle.

-Handbagged is on at the Vaudeville Theatre until 2nd August 2014, for further information or to book visit here.
+Handbagged is at the Vaudeville Theatre until 2nd August 2014.
+For further information or to book visit the theatre’s website here.